 We double back on ourselves, and Michael says that this is something he always tries to avoid on the Moss.
 If he veers off the main path and ends up somewhere new, he always looks for an alternative route.
 I like this rule and I share my own for this project: always anticlockwise; only one person at a time; no predetermined questions or topics.
 I am discovering that everyone who regularly walks round the Moss falls into their own patterns and habits.
 Walking with Michael shows me that some of these can endure over time, lying dormant for decades but easily reestablished when we return to the places of our childhood.

-It seems that Michael is very happy to be back in Lenzie.
-Looking back to his earlier life here, he even wonders whether it was really the town that was the problem.
-Maybe some sixteen-year-olds would have a tough time wherever they were.
-At any rate, it suits him here now and he is where he wants to be.
-As we reach the station car park, we chat for a bit longer about work, before we go our separate ways.
+As we reach the station car park (I almost forgot about my car for a while!), we chat for a bit longer about work, before we go our separate ways.
 We agree to stay in touch.
-It is good to be slowly getting to know more people in the community through these walks and while I am much newer to Lenzie than many of the people I have walked with, each time I complete a circle of the Moss, I feel that I know this place a little better.
+It is good to be slowly getting to know more people in the community through these walks.
+While I am much newer to Lenzie than many of the people I have walked with, each time I complete a circle of the Moss, I feel that I know this place a little better.

-27. Phil
+27. Phil G

 I am becoming a bit of a peat geek and have started attending the Peat Café – a series of online lunchtime seminars featuring interdisciplinary perspectives on wetlands.
-The latest of these included a presentation by Phil Gould, who is now based at the University of Stirling.
+The latest of these included a presentation by Phil, who is now based at the University of Stirling.
 He presented on his postgraduate research into pollen analysis at Glen Devon in Perthshire, where there is a large-scale peatland restoration project underway.
 As I have been hoping to walk with someone who takes a more empirical approach to investigating sites like Lenzie Moss, I am pleased when he accepts an invitation to walk with me.

 I meet Phil from the train and even though I recently watched his talk, I don’t immediately recognise him.
-He spots me straight away though and we quickly start our walk.
+He spots me straight away though and we quickly set off.
 I fire question after question at Phil.
 He is an archaeologist and a paleoecologist.
 He has recently completed a Master’s degree at the University of Glasgow and is embarking on a PhD at Stirling as part of the Centre for the Sciences of Place and Memory.
 He is currently selecting his sites and hopes to spend more time in the field that he has so far been able to.
 He uses core sampling to build a picture of the layers of history that comprise a peat bog.
 Phil tells me that he is interested in telling stories of change.

 During Phil’s talk, he had shared the results of his analysis of pollen, which offers a precisely datable record of the species of flora present in the landscape at any given time.
 This helps to inform our understanding of shifting agricultural practices and other uses of the land.
 Phil talks me through the process, which is surprisingly analogue and manual.
 It starts with a ‘Russian corer’ – a rudimentary metal device that captures peat within a metal cylinder that turns around an axis to hold the sample in place as it is removed.
 This means that the peat is left undisturbed and can easily be divided into subsamples for analysis back at the lab.
 Phil then separates the pollen from other organic matter by sifting, floating and using chemical purification.
 When he has what he is after, he uses a microscope to identify species.